Updated May 21, 2026

 Menstrual Cups

-One of the most popular zero waste solutions for vaginal hygiene are menstrual cups.
+One of the most popular zero-waste solutions for vaginal hygiene is menstrual cups.
 These super-cups are bell-shaped devices made of comfortable and flexible medical-grade silicone.
-They are inserted into the vagina and used for effectively collecting menstrual fluids.
+They are inserted into the vagina and used to effectively collect menstrual fluids.

 Once your period ends, the cup should be sterilized and properly stored.
 These revolutionary cups hold more menstrual fluid than your favorite tampon and can last for years with proper care and storage.
 Other than being environmentally friendly, menstrual cups are also much cheaper than pads and tampons - bonus!